ptdriscoll/klrn-compare-tv-schedules/README.md

 ### Config Setup

 The `config.py` file defines how raw schedule files are mapped to respective parsers.
-The `FILES` dictionary associates each parser with a file stored in the `/data` directory:
+The `FILES` dictionary associates each parser with a file or files stored in the `/data` directory:

 ```
 FILES = {
-    'protrack': 'February 2025 Schedule.pdf', # .pdf format
+    'protrack': [  # pdf format
+        'Protrack-2025-03.pdf',
+        'Protrack-2025-04.pdf'
+    ],
-    'titan': 'MediaStar_9.1.mhtml', # .mhtml format
+    'titan': [  # mhtml format
+        'MediaStar-2025-03-17_9.1.mhtml',
+        'MediaStar-2025-03-24_9.1.mhtml',
+        'MediaStar-2025-03-31_9.1.mhtml'
+    ],
-    'pbs': 'pbs.json' # .json format
+    'pbs': [  # json format
+        'pbs.json'
+    ]
 }
 ```